ton-blockchain/ton-connect/bridge.md

 Bridge comes in two flavors:

 - [HTTP Bridge](#http-bridge): for the external apps and services.
-- [JS Bridge](#js-bridge): for dapps opened within the wallet; or when the wallet is a browser extension.
+- [JS Bridge](#js-bridge): for apps opened within the wallet; or when the wallet is a browser extension.

 ## HTTP Bridge